Richy099/group-4-0206_3-4/README.md

-# Semester 1 Capstone Project Description
+# Deloitte AI Academy Capstone Presentation - Computing Vision

-You've made it all the way through the Intensive portion of this course - take a minute to celebrate your awesomeness!
+Cohort 4B, Team 4

 ![awesome](https://raw.githubusercontent.com/learn-co-curriculum/dsc-phase-1-project-v2-4/master/awesome.gif)

 Now you will put your new skills to use with a large end-of-Semester project!